 The candidates will meet with his or her chair within the first three weeks of the term and complete the Form 12 - 899 Planning Form to agree upon adequate progress goals and work products for the term.
 Candidates will upload their co-signed 899 Planning Form to the portal within the first three weeks of each term, after the candidate and chair have met.
 Candidates cannot have more than one term of inadequate progress while enrolled in EDLC-899/Independent Dissertation Research hours.
-Adequate progress will be marked by a grade of A. Inadequate progress at the end of the term will be marked by a grade of B-; after the first term in which a candidate is marked with a B- in EDLC-899, the candidate must, in addition to completing the 899 Planning form, write a memorandum articulating in detail his or her understanding of what each goal entails, and what he or she expects to submit to meet each goal.
+Adequate progress at the end of the term will be marked by a grade of B-; after the first term in which a candidate is marked with a B- in EDLC-899, the candidate must, in addition to completing the 899 Planning form, write a memorandum articulating in detail his or her understanding of what each goal entails, and what he or she expects to submit to meet each goal.
 A second term of inadequate progress shall be marked by C and result in a candidate's dismissal from the program.
 No other grades shall be used for EDLC-899/Independent Dissertation Research coursework.